Research Ethics & Ethical, Legal & Social Issues

 How Language Shapes Medical Realities and Ethical Decisions — 33rd Annual Healthcare Ethics Conference

-How we describe patients in chart notes, greet their family members, or talk about death—the ethical decisions patients and their surrogates make.
+How we describe patients in chart notes, greet their family members, or talk about death—the language we use shapes the ethical decisions patients and their surrogates make.
 Choice of words affects choice of options.
 Language can intensify or de-escalate conflict.
 ‘Hope’ means different things to different families, patients, and clinicians.
 So does ‘prevention’ or ‘quality of life’.
 Through talks and panel discussion among nationally recognized experts, this conference will explore how the language used to describe treatment goals and interventions shapes ethical decision making.

 Continuing education in health professions and law will be available.
 Breakfast and lunch will be provided to in-person attendees.